Junior Caminero

-Junior Alberto Caminero Sánchez (born July 5, 2003) is a Dominican professional baseball infielder for the Tampa Bay Rays of Major League Baseball (MLB).
+Junior Alberto Caminero Sánchez (born July 5, 2003) is a Dominican professional baseball third baseman for the Tampa Bay Rays of Major League Baseball (MLB).
 He made his MLB debut in 2023.
-In 2025, Caminero was named to his first All-Star game.
+Caminero was named to consecutive MLB All-Star games in 2025 and 2026.
+He earned a bronze medal with the Dominican Republic at the 2026 World Baseball Classic.

+Early life

+Caminero grew up in Santo Domingo.
+His father, Juan, was a truck driver.
+His mother, Yeudy, was a physical therapist.
+He played baseball from age five, also playing basketball until age sixteen.
+As a pre-teen in 2014, he participated in an international baseball tournament that was held in the United States.

 Career

 Cleveland Indians

 Caminero signed with the Cleveland Indians as an international free agent on July 2, 2019.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Caminero made his professional debut in 2021 with the Rookie-level Dominican Summer League Indians and batted .295 with nine home runs and 33 runs batted in (RBIs).

 Tampa Bay Rays

+2022

 Cleveland traded Caminero to the Tampa Bay Rays for pitcher Tobias Myers on November 19, 2021.
 He began the 2022 season with the Florida Complex League Rays.
 Caminero was later promoted to the Charleston RiverDogs of the Single-A Carolina League and batted .314 with 11 home runs and 51 RBIs in 62 games between the two teams.
 After the season, he played for the Perth Heat of the Australian Baseball League.
-In 39 games Junior had an avg of .303 with 14 HRs and was an instant fan favourite.
+In 39 games Junior had a batting average of .303 with 14 home runs.